RyanteckLTD/RTK-000-003/assembly/robotGuide.md

 * Power source for Raspberry Pi, see the<a href="../handyTipsGuides/powerMethods.md" target="_blank"> Power methods</a> guide in the handyTipsGuides folder.
 * Bluetak or double sided sticky tape

-Start by placing 4 small pieces of bluetak over the 4 screws at the back of the robot to help prevent the Pi from beng short circuited.
+Start by placing 4 small pieces of bluetak over the 4 screws at the back of the robot to help prevent the Pi from being short circuited.
 Next place your Pi here with the GPIO pins at the back of the robot.

 We then place the battery pack at the front of the robot and then the motor board clips onto the Pi and the motors then screw into the terminal blocks at the sides.
 Don't worry about the polarity of the two motors as to fix this it is as simple as then swapping the two cables around for that motor.